kubernetes/website/content/en/blog/_posts/2022-12-12-host-process-containers-stable/index.md

 the host's network namespace and access/configure storage mounts visible to the host.
 On the other hand, Windows Server containers are highly isolated and exist in a separate execution namespace.
 Direct access to the host from a Windows Server container is explicitly disallowed by default.

 The Kubernetes project strongly recommends against mounting a host volume into a Windows Server container in order to minimize potential attack surfaces.
 HostProcess containers enable you to configure the host, along with privileged helper Pods, so that communication with your Windows workloads in containers happens within the bounds of a secure pipeline.

-Until now, scenarios common to Linux privileged containers, such as kube-proxy (via kubeadm), storage, and networking, all required alternative solutions to enable functionality on Windows.
-With HostProcess containers, users have direct access to the node without the need for any workarounds.
-Gone are the days where cluster operators would need to manually log onto Windows nodes to perform administrative duties.

 ## How does it work?

-Windows HostProcess containers are implemented with Windows _Job Objects_, a break from the previous container model using server silos.
+Windows HostProcess containers are implemented with Windows [_Job Objects_](https://learn.microsoft.com/en-us/windows/win32/procthread/job-objects), a break from the previous container model using server silos.
 Job objects are components of the Windows OS which offer the ability to manage a group of processes as a group (also known as a _job_) and assign resource constraints to the group as a whole.
 Job objects are specific to the Windows OS and are not associated with the Kubernetes [Job API](/docs/concepts/workloads/controllers/job/).
 They have no process